sillyfrog/RFreplayESP/README.md

 ## Replaying codes

 Now you have a bunch of recorded codes, they can be uploaded to the ESP with your main code on it (see the examples, RF_Send.ino is a simple one to start with).
 The files are uploaded to the SPIFFS file system in a `/signals/` directory.
-For more information, see here: https://github.com/esp8266/Arduino/blob/master/doc/filesystem.md#file-system-object-spiffs  The only thing that's really important is to be calling `SPIFFS.begin();` in your setup.
+For more information, see here: https://github.com/esp8266/Arduino/blob/master/doc/filesystem.rst (note SPIFFS is end of life and this library should be updated to support LittleFS).
+The only thing that's really important is to be calling `SPIFFS.begin();` in your setup.
 See the previous link for ways to upload files to the filesystem, the web example allow you to do this via the web interface.

 If you run RF_Record.ino, you can then flash RF_Send.ino, and it will re-transmit the same signal.